yokgs/actionary/README.md

-# actionary
+# Actionary

-Actionary helps devs like you to create and manage word tokens dictionaries.
+Actionary helps devs like you to create and manage their dictionaries (word tokenization).